n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 Now, click on the *Execute Node* button in the top right corner of the node window.

 If the parameters are configured correctly and everything works fine, the requested data will be displayed in the node window, in two formats: Table and JSON.
-You can switch between these views by selecting the one you want from the JSON|Table button at the top of the node window.
+You can switch between these views by selecting the one you want from the *JSON|Table* button at the top of the node window.

 The *Table* view is the default.
 It displays the requested data in a table, where the rows are the records (in our case, articles published on Hacker News) and the columns are the available attributes of those records (in this case, information like the author of each article).

 <figure><img src="./images/chapter-one/Hacker-news-table.png" alt="Results in Table view for the Hacker News node" style="width:100%"><figcaption align = "center"><i>Results in Table view for the Hacker News node</i></figcaption></figure>

+### Node executions

 The **JSON** view displays the requested data in JSON format, where the keys are the attributes and the values are the individual records.